 ...

 A STA that receives at least one valid frame in a PSDU can update its NAV with the information from any valid Duration field in the PSDU.
 When the received frame's RA is equal to the STA's own MAC address, the STA shall not update its NAV.
-But for all other received frames the STA shall update its NAV when the received Duration is greater than the STA's current NAV value...
+When the received frame is a DMG CTS frame and its RA or TA is equal to the STA’s own MAC address, the STA shall not update its NAV.
+For all other received frames the STA shall update its NAV when the received Duration is greater than the STA's current NAV value...

 9.3.2.12.3 Receiver Requirements

 ...
-When a Data, Management or Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache is searched for a matching frame..
+When a Data, Management or Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache is searched for a matching frame.
+In DMG, when a groupcast frame is received the appropriate cache is searched for a matching frame.
 If the search is successful, the frame is considered to be a duplicate.
 Duplicate frames are discarded.

 Table 9-4—Receiver Caches